Rotating charged black holes shadow in quintessence: Quantitative analysis of the black hole shadow

-the contour of Eq.~(\ref{alphabeta}) for celestial coordinates $\alpha$ and $\beta$ shows the shadow of the rotating charge black hole in quintessence.
-The Eq.~(\ref{alphabeta}) reduces to Kerr-Newman black holes in the limit of $q=0$ and takes the form:
+The contour of Eq.~(\ref{alphabeta}) for celestial coordinates $\alpha$ and $\beta$ traces the shadow of rotating charged black hole in quintessence.
+For $q=0$, the above Eq. ~(\ref{alphabeta}) reduces for the Kerr black hole in quintessence\cite{Abdujabbarov:2015pqp}

-and also in the limit of $c=0$ the Eq.~(\ref{alphabeta2}) reduces to the Kerr black holes.
-In Fig.~\ref{fig2}-\ref{fig4} we plot the rotating charge black hole in quintessence.
-The black hole shadow depends upon spin parameter $a$, normalization factor $c$ and charge $q$.
-It is interestingly noted that the black hole shadow gets decreases with the charge $q$ and $c$.
-The black hole shadow gets more and more distorted for the higher values of $q$ and $c$.
+and in the absence of quintessential energy, it reduces to the Kerr black hole \cite{Frolov:1998wf}.
+In Fig.~\ref{Fig2}, we plot the rotating charged black hole shadow in quintessence.
+The black hole shadow depends on its spin parameter $a$, normalization factor $c$, and charge $q$.
+In the absence of charge $q=0$, if we increase the values of normalization factor, we find that the size of the black hole shadow increases as shown by the first black color contour in all four plots in Fig.~\ref{Fig2} and also discussed in \cite{Abdujabbarov:2015pqp}.
+For fixed values of the spin parameter $a$ and normalization factor $c$, the size of the black hole shadow decreases with charge $q$.
+The shape of the black hole shadow gets more and more distorted with increasing values of charge $q$.
+In comparison with the Kerr black hole shadow in quintessence \cite{Abdujabbarov:2015pqp}, the black hole shadow will appear smaller and more distorted with the effect of charge $q$.

-It is important to introduce two observable to observe the shadow of rotating charge black holes in quintessence.
-The study of these observable totally based on the geometry of black hole shadow and gives the idea about distortion of the black hole.
-The first observable, which is distortion parameter can be reads
+For the analytical study of the shape and size of the black hole shadow contour, we adopt two observables: the shadow radius $R_s$ and the distortion parameter $\delta_s$ \cite{Hioki:2009na}.
+The study of these observable is totally based on the geometry of black hole shadow.
+The observable, shadow radius $R_s$ can be read as

-where $d$ is the difference between the top most left position of the black hole shadow to the reference circle with second observable $R_s$ which is:

-where $\alpha_r$ and $\alpha_t$ are the top most positions on the x-axis and $\beta_t$ is the topmost position on y-axis where the reference circle passes (cf. Fig.{\ref{Fig4})).
-In Fig.~\ref{obs} we plot the shadow radius $R_s$ for different values of charge $q$ and we find the radius of the black hole shadow decreases for higher values of charge $q$.
-In the study of distortion parameter $\delta$ we find out that it increases monotonically for the higher values of charge $q$ as shown in (cf. Fig.~\ref{obs}).